 - Describe how your agency provides services support to the targeted population - Please list any Multi-Disciplinary Teams or Human Trafficking Task Forces that the agency's staff participates on or leads for each county within the proposed service area.
 If a formal MDT does not exist, describe the applicant's collaboration with community partners within the proposed area.
-If serving more than one county, please provide the information for each county. - How many full-time equivalent (FTE) staff members does your agency employ? - How many FTE staff members will be supported through this funding?
+If serving more than one county, please provide the information for each county.
+Attach any supporting materials the narrative - How many full time equivalent (FTE) staff members does your agency employ? - How many FTE staff members will be supported through this funding?